wasmerio/wasmer-pack/doc/tutorial/02-strings-and-lists.md

 with something slightly more interesting - strings and lists!

 First, we need to create a new project to hold our code.
-We'll also remove the existing code so we start from blank slate.
+We'll also remove the existing code, so we start from blank slate.

 ```console
 $ cargo new --lib tutorial-02